Hurricane Irene made it hard to communicate with Haverford Township officials and customers, said PECO Communications Manager Cathy Engel Menendez.

 But PECO did tell customers to expect to be without power for up to 10 days or more before Hurricane Irene even approached, Menendez said.
 She stated that even PECO was surprised how quickly they were able to restore power once the 4,000 work crews, some from different locations throughout the country, were able to assess the extent of the storm damage.

-In a Monday news article about the aftermath of Hurricane Irene, Menendez told Patch that 90 percent of the Philadelphia region would have restored power by this past Wednesday and the remaining 10 percent of people should have it back before the start of the Labor Day weekend.
+In a about the aftermath of Hurricane Irene, Menendez told Patch that 90 percent of the Philadelphia region would have restored power by this past Wednesday and the remaining 10 percent of people should have it back before the start of the Labor Day weekend.
 As of Friday morning, Menendez said those estimates have proven accurate.

 More than 500,000 were left without power once the storm was over.